 However, while my mom didn’t “Rob proof” the house she did have the “off limits” room.
 The one with the covered furniture, manicured shag carpet, and perfect drapes.
 The room that I was not allowed to wander into because it was only for “company” – you know exactly the room I am talking about.

 The parenting style of the 70s was a lot different that today.
 If you are past a certain age in life, all of these things ring true – and amazingly you are still alive to read about it!
 The old school parenting style was a lot more free range and a lot more discipline when you screwed up and your parents found out.
 Were you a fan of the 1980s parenting style?
-So tell me, what was happening at your house in the 70s?
+So tell me, what was happening at your house in the 70s or 80s?